 Just like our plants that, when the great light falls on earth, mixed with the light that shines behind the stars of the celestial Fishes, swell with buds—each plant renews its coloring before the sun has yoked its steeds beneath another constellation: so the tree, whose boughs—before—had been so solitary, was now renewed, showing a tint that was less than the rose, more than the violet.

-Dante falls asleep, in a sleep that is described in a manner that has interesting repercussions for the concept of a visionary “waking sleep”.
-We saw in the earlier procession the personified Book of the Apocalypse at the end of Purgatorio 29, who walks “dormendo, con la faccia arguta” (Purg.
+Dante now falls asleep, in a sleep that is described in a manner that has interesting repercussions for the concept of a visionary “waking sleep”.
+We noted in the earlier procession that the personified Book of the Apocalypse at the end of Purgatorio 29 is one who walks “dormendo, con la faccia arguta” (Purg.
 29.144).
 Now we come again to the topic of sleep, and to the aphasia that overcomes the poet.

 Dante wishes he could find the “essempro” — the model from life — that would allow him to depict the act of his falling asleep: “come pintor che con essempro pinga, / disegnerei com’io m’addormentai” (I’d draw the way in which I fell asleep [Purg.
 32.68]).
 Because he cannot find the model he needs, he is forced to pass on, to “jump,” to leave a dropped stitch in the fabric of his narrative: “Però trascorro a quando mi svegliai” (Therefore I pass on to when I awoke [Purg.
 32.70]).
 As I write in The Undivine Comedy: